faduzin/sql-review/README.md

   - `MIN(column)`: Returns the minimum value.
   - `MAX(column)`: Returns the maximum value.
   - `AVG(column)`: Calculates the average value.
+  - `SUM(column)`: Calculates the total sum of values in a specified column.

 ### 12. Subqueries
 - A query nested within another query, commonly used within a `WHERE` clause.